 With so many to choose from, the big question is what do I use for what seats?
 I won’t get into General Purpose or Finishing as most of you already know about those abrasive specs.

 Stellite is used in many various components and is composed of 75 to 90% Cobalt and 10 to 25% Chromium with or without small amounts of other metals added.
 It is used especially for cutting tools, hard wear-resistant surfaces, surgical instruments, and cutlery.
 In our industry, we see it primarily in valves and valve seats.
-Stellite is a hard material that is very durabel, and provides extended life to both the valve seat and engine valve.
+Stellite is a hard material that is very durable and provides extended life to both the valve seat and engine valve.
 As you know, to grind a hard material you need a softer abrasive that will continually break down and deliver the ability to remove material without immediate load up.
 The Goodson Stellite abrasive was designed specifically for this material.

-Nickel Chrome is defined as a stainless steel containing 8% Nickel and 18% Nickel Chrome is very resistant to wear and chemical reaction.
+Nickel Chrome is defined as a stainless steel containing 8% Nickel and 18% Chromium.
+Nickel Chrome is very resistant to wear and chemical reaction.
 Wow that a big definition, huh?

 So where is Nickel Chrome used?
 It’s used in valve seats where we have a severe duty application such as air compressors, diesel earth movers and even some over the road trucks.
 Nickel Chrome has a hardness range of 42 to as much as 50 Rockwell so it requires a softer abrasive combined with a bond to keep the abrasive particles sharp and able to breakdown to grind through this hard material.
 The Goodson Nickel Chrome seat grinding stone is designed specifically for use on these hard materials.

 Cool Blue is an abrasive spec created by Goodson specifically for grinding the Copper Beryllium valve seats found in high-performance applications.